google/comprehensive-rust/src/exercises/day-1/morning.md

 The code snippets are not editable on purpose: the inline code snippets lose their state if you navigate away from the page.

+After looking at the exercises, you can look at the [solutions] provided.

+[solutions]: solutions-morning.md

 [Using Cargo]: ../../cargo.md

 </details>